-The new approach uses a single continuous model that provides a personalized joint Gaussian distribution of birth weight expressed in z scores (Z) and gestational age at delivery (GA) (Figure 1).
-Therefore any specific cut - off for Z and GA can be applied to define a risk.
-Our model for personalized bivariate Gaussian distribution of Z and GA was specified by the following elements; a regression model for the mean for Z determined from maternal characteristics; a regression model for the mean for GA determined from the mean for Z and maternal characteristics; standard deviations for GA and Z which were assumed to be the same for all women and independent from maternal factors; the correlation coefficient between GA and Z which was assumed constant for all women and independent from maternal factors.
-We assumed Gaussian distributions, constant standard deviations and constant correlation coefficient for the simplicity of the interpretation.
+birth weight expressed as Z-scores and GA at delivery (Figure 1).
+Therefore, any specific cut-off for birth-weight Z-score and GA at delivery can be applied to define a risk.
+Our model for personalized bivariate Gaussian distribution of birth-weight Z-score and GA at delivery was specified by the following elements: a regression model for the mean for birth-weight Z-score, determined from maternal characteristics; a regression model for the mean for GA at delivery, determined from the mean for birth-weight Z-score and maternal characteristics; standard deviations for GA at delivery and birth-weight Z-score, which were assumed to be the same for all women and independent from maternal factors; and the correlation coefficient between GA at delivery and birth-weight Z-score, which was assumed to be constant for all women and independent from maternal factors.
+We assumed Gaussian distributions, constant standard deviations and a constant correlation coefficient for simplicity of interpretation.
 The model was fitted using Markov chain Monte Carlo techniques which enabled all parameters to be estimated within a single analysis.
-To focus the model fit on preterm SGA, gestational ages greater than 37 weeks were treated as censored observations at 37 weeks and z scores >-1.2816 were censored at -1.2816 (Figure 2).
-The risk for SGA, is given by the volume under the distribution surface for the region defined by the chosen birth weight z scores and gestational age cut-offs (Figure 1).
-Established risk factors, including maternal age in years, weight in kg, height in cm, racial origin, method of conception, chronic hypertension. diabetes mellitus and systemic lupus erythematosus or antiphospholipid syndrome were included as covariates.
-For the parous women interpregnancy interval in years, gestational age at delivery of previous pregnancy in weeks, previous birth weight z-score, history of preeclampsia and history of stillbirth were included as factors in our analysis.
-For maternal height, previous pregnancy birth weight z-score and gestational age at delivery in the previous pregnancy a linear association was assumed, for maternal weight quadratic terms were used, and for inter-pregnancy interval fractional polynomials were adopted.
+To focus the model fit on preterm SGA, GAs greater than 37 weeks were treated as censored observations at 37 weeks and birth-weight Z-scores greater than -1.2816were censored at -1.2816 (Figure 2).
+The risk for SGA is given by the volume under the distribution surface for the region defined by the chosen birth-weight Z-score and GA cut-offs (Figure 1).
+Established risk factors, including maternal age in years, weight in kg, height in cm, racial origin, method of conception, chronic hypertension, diabetes mellitus and systemic lupus erythematosus and/or antiphospholipid syndrome were included as covariates.
+For parous women, interpregnancy interval in years, GA at delivery of the previous pregnancy in weeks, previous birth-weight Z-score, history of PE and history of stillbirth were included as factors in our analysis.
+For maternal height, previous pregnancy birth-weight Z-score and GA at delivery in the previous pregnancy, a linear association was assumed.
+For maternal weight, quadratic terms were used, and for interpregnancy interval, fractional polynomials were adopted.